Timiolowo/Tisham/README.md

 ## 💡 **Our Solution**

-Tisham directly addresses Nigeria's 2025 curriculum challenges with AI-powered support:
+Tisham is an AI-powered, data-informed solution that assists educators in adapting to and effectively delivering the revised 2025 curriculum:

-### 🤖 **Smart Features for New Curriculum**
+### 🤖 **AI-Assisted Teaching Support**
-**Smart Lesson Generation**: Create curriculum-aligned lesson plans for new subjects (Digital Literacy, Trade subjects) **Content Simplification**: Adapt complex topics to different learning levels (JSS1-JSS3, SSS1-SSS3) **Multi-language Support**: Generate content in English, Hausa, Igbo, and Yoruba with local cultural context **Assessment Creation**: Generate competency-based quizzes and tests automatically **Concept Explanation**: Smart tutor for new subjects like Solar PV, Computer Hardware, AI basics
+**Lesson Plan Generation**: Create curriculum-aligned lesson plans, teaching aids, and contextual examples for new and existing subjects
+**Digital Skill Support**: Provide guidance for emerging areas (AI, robotics, solar PV, entrepreneurship) **Assessment Creation**: Generate competency-based quizzes and tests automatically with customizable question types **Real-time Classroom Support**: Tishami, our AI assistant, provides instant assistance for curriculum questions and teaching strategies

+### 🎯 **Personalized Teacher Learning**
+**Learning Pathways**: Create personalized teacher learning pathways for upskilling in new subject areas **Progress Tracking**: Monitor teacher development across new subjects with analytics and recommendations **Professional Development**: Structured modules help teachers develop digital skills and adapt to new teaching methods

+### 🌍 **Accessibility & Inclusion**
+**Multilingual Support**: Generate content in English, Hausa, Igbo, and Yoruba with local cultural context **Low-Resource Optimization**: Designed for schools with limited ICT facilities and unreliable internet **Mobile-First Design**: Works seamlessly on smartphones, tablets, and computers **Offline Functionality**: Printable assessments and materials for use without internet connectivity

 ### 🏫 **School Management System**
-**Multi-role System**: School Admin, Teacher, and Student dashboards **Class Management**: Create classes with unique codes for easy student enrollment **Real-time Communication**: Built-in chat system for teacher-student interaction **Progress Tracking**: Monitor student performance and engagement across classes
+**Multi-role System**: School Admin, Teacher, and Student dashboards with role-based access **Class Management**: Create classes with unique codes for easy student enrollment and tracking **Student Identification**: Unique student identification system to support personalized learning **Progress Analytics**: Monitor student performance and engagement across classes

 ### 📚 **Educational Tools**
 **Web-Based Platform**: Accessible through any device with internet connection